RSDKModding/RetroED/README.md

 ![](header.png?raw=true)

-RetroED is a general purpose tool suite for the Retro Engine.

 # How to build

 - RetroED has been developed with `Qt Creator 4.13.0`, based on `Qt 5.15.0`.
 While other Qt versions may work, it is not guaranteed to.
 The download for `Qt Creator 4.13.0` can be found [here](https://download.qt.io/archive/qtcreator/4.13/4.13.0/).
 If you do not already have one, you will need to create a Qt account.
 From there you can download and install the tools as an individual.